News

 About

-As a researcher in material science, I’ve been always fascinated by the intelligent materials—living organisms—that nature creates.
-To survive and master in the ever-changing environment, “nature uses soft materials frequently and stiff materials sparingly – better bent than broken” (Vogel, 1995), and is capable of tasks that surpass even the most impressive machines that humans have devised.
+As a researcher in materials science, I have always been fascinated by the intelligent materials—living organisms—that nature creates.
+To survive and thrive in ever-changing environments, “nature uses soft materials frequently and stiff materials sparingly—better bent than broken” (Vogel, 1995), enabling functions that surpass even the most impressive machines humans have devised.

-Prior to joining Georgia Tech, I was a Postdoctoral Scholar in Mechanical Engineering at MIT, working with Prof. Xuanhe Zhao on multiscale structural control of hydrogels (e.g., phase separation, 3D printing) for applications in sustainability and healthcare.
+Prior to joining Georgia Tech, I was a Postdoctoral Scholar in Mechanical Engineering at MIT, working with Prof. Xuanhe Zhao on multiscale structural control of hydrogels for sustainability and healthcare.
 For my doctoral research, I worked with Prof. Joanna Aizenberg at Harvard University, where I earned my Ph.D. in Chemistry in 2022.
-My research focuses on developing bio-inspired, responsive, self-adaptive, and architected materials—leveraging the fundamental principles of soft matter physics, polymer phase engineering, soft material mechanics, and advanced nano/microfabrication and additive manufacturing techniques—to pioneer novel types of soft intelligent materials and soft robotics for real-world challenges in healthcare and sustainability.

 Eliciting diverse motion trajectories in a single-material micropost